-Mental health services, including for serious mental illness, furnished in a free-standing psychiatric hospital, psychiatric units of general acute care hospitals, and state operated facilities, including but not limited to:

-- Neuropsychological and psychological testing. - When inpatient psychiatric services are ordered by a court of competent jurisdiction under the provisions of Chapters 573 and 574 of the Texas Health and Safety Code, relating to court ordered commitments to psychiatric facilities, the court order serves as binding determination of medical necessity.
-Any modification or termination of services must be presented to the court with jurisdiction over the matter for determination. - Does not require primary care physician referral.

-Outpatient Mental Health Services

-Mental health services, including for serious mental illness, provided on an outpatient basis, including but not limited to:

-- The visits can be furnished in a variety of community-based settings (including school and home-based) or in a state-operated facility. - Neuropsychological and psychological testing. - Medication management. - Rehabilitative day treatments. - Residential treatment services. - Sub-acute outpatient services (partial hospitalization or rehabilitative day treatment) Skills training (psycho-educational skill development) - When outpatient psychiatric services are ordered by a court of competent jurisdiction under the provisions of Chapters 573 and 574 of the Texas Health and Safety Code, relating to court ordered commitments to psychiatric facilities, the court order serves as binding determination of medical necessity.
-Any modification or termination of services must be presented to the court with jurisdiction over the matter for determination. - A Qualified Mental Health Provider-Community Services (QMHP-CS), is defined by the Texas Department of State Health Services (DSHS) in Title 25 T.A.C., Part I, Chapter 412, Subchapter G, Division 1), §412.303(48).
+Covered Benefit CHIP Members and Perinate Newborn Members CHIP Perinate Members (Unborn Child) Inpatient Mental Health Services Mental health services, including for serious mental illness, furnished in a free-standing psychiatric hospital, psychiatric units of general acute care hospitals, and state operated facilities, including but not limited to: Neuropsychological and psychological testing.
+When inpatient psychiatric services are ordered by a court of competent jurisdiction under the provisions of Chapters 573 and 574 of the Texas Health and Safety Code, relating to court ordered commitments to psychiatric facilities, the court order serves as binding determination of medical necessity.
+Any modification or termination of services must be presented to the court with jurisdiction over the matter for determination.
+Does not require primary care physician referral.
+Not a covered benefit.
+Outpatient Mental Health Services Mental health services, including for serious mental illness, provided on an outpatient basis, including but not limited to: The visits can be furnished in a variety of community-based settings (including school and home-based) or in a state-operated facility.
+Neuropsychological and psychological testing.
+Medication management.
+Rehabilitative day treatments.
+Residential treatment services.
+Sub-acute outpatient services (partial hospitalization or rehabilitative day treatment)Skills training (psycho-educational skill development) When outpatient psychiatric services are ordered by a court of competent jurisdiction under the provisions of Chapters 573 and 574 of the Texas Health and Safety Code, relating to court ordered commitments to psychiatric facilities, the court order serves as binding determination of medical necessity.
+Any modification or termination.
+A Qualified Mental Health Provider-Community Services (QMHP-CS), is defined by the Texas Department of State Health Services (DSHS) in Title 25 T.A.C., Part I, Chapter 412, Subchapter G, Division 1), §412.303(48).
 QMHP-CSs shall be providers working through a DSHS-contracted Local Mental Health Authority or a separate DSHS-contracted entity.
 QMHP-CSs shall be supervised by a licensed mental health professional or physician and provide services in accordance with DSHS standards.
-Those services include individual and group skills training (that can be components of interventions such as day treatment and in-home services), patient and family education, and crisis services. - Does not require primary care physician referral.
+Those services include individual and group skills training (that can be components of interventions such as day treatment and in-home services), patient and family education, and crisis services.
+Not a covered benefit.